mikeyjk/lsmim/README.md

 Debug programs to print out specific structs?
 Going to use ccan/failtest as a dependency.

+to do:
+- break program into smaller chunks
+- create unit test for use with failtest

  Small C program that imitates 'ls' from GNU Core Utilities.

 Takes 1 directory over cli or the current working directory is assumed.